Pavani-Reddy111/Grocery-Store-SQL-Project/README.md

 ## ⚙️ Technologies Used
 - SQL (MySQL / PostgreSQL / SQLite)
 - DBMS: [Mention if you used MySQL, PostgreSQL, etc.]
-- ERD Tools: [Optional – dbdiagram.io / Lucidchart]
+- ERD Tools: [Optional – dbdiagram.io]

 ## 📈 Sample Queries
 - Top 5 products by sales